CHAPTER 7 - BASICS

 These are the most closely related keys for several reasons:

 The chords shown in bold are chords which are either tonic or dominant chords of either the starting key or the key moved to.
-Therefore the non-bold chords are the best to use.
+Therefore the non-bold chords are the best to use as a pivot chord.
 Note that the modulation from C major to D minor does not have a common chord that is not the tonic or dominant of either key.
 The best modulation here is to go direct to the dominant chord of the new key.
 This would be:

 C - A7 - D minor.